-The land on Castle Hill, Castle Neck and Crane Beach all belongs to the Trustees of Reservations, but historically the three areas were not always owned by the same family, and passed through a chain of ownership by the Symonds-Eppes, Bennett, Patch-Lakeman, Burnham-Brown, and Woodbury families.
+The Crane Estate, Castle Neck and Crane Beach belong to the Trustees of Reservations, but historically the three areas were not always owned by the same family, and passed through a chain of ownership by the Symonds-Eppes, Bennett, Patch-Lakeman, Burnham-Brown, and Woodbury families.
 Crane Castle, Castle Neck and Crane Beach are now owned by the Trustees of Reservations.

 This synopsis of ownership is based on a comprehensive document that is part of the Trustees of Reservations Management Plan, Part 3.

 1634: The Agawam area is designated Ipswich by English settlers, and “Castle Hill” is mentioned by name in town records.

 1634, January 4: Ipswich selectmen unanimously voted “That the Neck of Land whereupon the great Hill standeth, which is known by the name of the Castle Hill, lying on the other side of this River towards the Sea, shall remayne unto the common use of the Town forever.”

 1639: John Winthrop, Jr., the town’s founder and son of Governor John Winthrop, threatened to leave Ipswich, The Town of Ipswich deeds Castle Hill with nearby meadow and marsh to John Winthrop, Jr.